Publications on the Causal Attitude Network (CAN) Model

 - In this paper, we test the central postulate of the CAN model that strong attitudes correspond to highly connected networks.
 We also investigate whether attitudes that correspond to highly connected networks are more predictive of behaviour than attitudes that correspond to weakly connected networks.

-- In this paper, we will argue that the main function of thinking about attitude objects is to reduce the entropy of one’s attitude representation.
+- In this paper, we argue that the main function of thinking about attitude objects is to reduce the entropy of one’s attitude representation.
 This idea sheds new light on the adaptiveness of consistent attitudes and unifies several different areas of research, such as that on ambivalence, mere thought effects on attitudes, gradual versus abrupt attitude change, attitude-behavior consistency, and implicit versus explicit measurements of attitudes.

 Degner, J. & Dalege, J. (2013).
 The apple does not fall far from the tree, or does it?
 A meta-analysis of parent-child similarity.
 Psychological Bulletin, 139, 1270-1304.